florinpop17/app-ideas/Projects/True-or-False-App.md

 -   [ ] User can specify the type of each of the two strings so numbers can be compared to strings, strings to booleans, etc

-## Trello Board

-You can track your progress by cloning this [Trello Board](https://trello.com/b/opv2KRXy/true-or-false)

 ## Useful links and resources

 -   [Comparison Operators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Comparison_Operators)